martin0626/martin0626/README.md

 -🎓 I’m currently learning React.

--🚀 My goal is to become Junior Web Developer!
+-🚀 My goal is to become Junior Web Developer.
 <!--
 **martin0626/martin0626** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.